 In addition, photos are copied, shared, and used throughout the web, with or without rightsholders' permissions, whether via professional artists' websites, personal websites, blogs, or simply Google Images.
-Furthermore, link functionality encourages uploading between platforms (e.g. from Facebook to Instagram or Twitter, or vice versa).

 6. What practices are employed to place the author's name in the visual content itself, such as author's name in a corner of a photograph, mouseover (rollover effect), watermark, metadata in the file's properties, other means or author-identification, or no attribution at all?
 Are any of the above means standardized in your media sector?